Britain's FTSE falters as commodity stocks crumple

 Data showing British inflation edged up in July boosted

-sterling, in turn affecting the FTSE as a strong pound can hurt
+sterling, in turn affecting the FTSE as a strong pound can have

 Miners Antofagasta, Anglo American and BHP